Anna Meares

+Anna Maree Devenish Meares OAM (born 21 September 1983) is an Australian retired track cyclist.
+As of early 2023, Meares and her family moved to New Zealand.

 She has been the 500 metre track time trial world champion on four occasions, and a gold medallist at the Commonwealth and Olympic Games.
 At the 2015 UCI Track Cycling World Championships Meares took the gold in the keirin—her 11th world title in total, which made her the most decorated female track cyclist of all time.

 She was the flag-bearer and captain for the Australian team at the 2016 Summer Olympics, where she won a bronze medal in keirin.
 This made her the first Australian to win individual medals in four consecutive Olympics.

-On 16 October 2016 Meares announced her official retirement from her current competitive cycling career.
+On 16 October 2016, Meares announced her official retirement from her current competitive cycling career.
+In November 2022, she was appointed as the Chef de Mission of the Australian team for the 2024 Paris Olympic Games.

 Biography

 Anna Meares started competitive cycling at the age of 11 in 1994, following her older sister Kerrie Meares into the sport.
 The family were inspired to take up competitive cycling by Kathy Watt winning a cycling gold medal at the 1994 Commonwealth Games.
 With the family living in the small Queensland coal-mining town of Middlemount, it was more than two hours drive to the nearest cycling track at Mackay for the girls to train.

 Over the course of her career, Meares has talked about how gradually she became aware of her position as a role model, portraying "a different stereotypical image of what it is to be a strong woman.
 It's not always about being skinny.
 It's about your presentation and your confidence and everyone is unique."

-In February 2020 she gave birth to a daughter, Evelyn, with her partner Nick Flygger.